RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 $$\pi_{0.5}$$ implements this kind of combined [model](https://arxiv.org/abs/2504.16054).
 It is trained to predict a single subtask at a time based on the observation.
 It runs an inference loop where it generates a subtask based on the observation, executes the subtask to completion, and then generates a new subtask based on the latest observation.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/pi05.png" alt="π₀.₅ combined VLM/VLA architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.16054" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/pi05.png" alt="π₀.₅ combined VLM/VLA architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.16054" %}

 Although this approach is effective in executing complex multi-step tasks, it is limited in the fact that it greedily only generates one subtask at a time.
 Some tasks may benefit from generating a complete plan of subtasks before executing.
 However, we may also want to update the plan as we complete subtasks.
 In a follow-up [work](https://www.physicalintelligence.company/research/knowledge_insulation), they introduce a stop grad between the action expert and the VLM backbone.
 The idea is that the VLM parameters should only be trained to output text.
 Gradients from predicting continuous actions can interfere with the VLM’s abilities.
 This is considered knowledge insulation.
 However, we still want the VLM to learn from the actions, so it is co-trained to predict discretized actions.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/knowledge_insulation.png" alt="Knowledge insulation in VLA training" class="img-fluid mx-auto d-block" width=600 source="https://www.physicalintelligence.company/research/knowledge_insulation" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/knowledge_insulation.png" alt="Knowledge insulation in VLA training" class="img-fluid mx-auto d-block" width=600 source="https://www.physicalintelligence.company/research/knowledge_insulation" %}

 Training effective VLAs requires balancing different capabilities: continuous action prediction, discrete action understanding, and the semantic comprehension of the VLM.